Austinbyrne46/22582053-Fin_metrics-/README.md

 SWIX_sector_returns <- portfolio_returns_with_total_sector_weights %>%  select(date, Sector ,SWIX_sector_returns) %>%  group_by(Sector) %>%  unique() %>%
     tbl_xts(cols_to_xts = SWIX_sector_returns, spread_by = Sector)

+#Lets make an arbitrary starting amount for our funds.
 Fund_size_at_start <- 1000 #Setting the starting value for the portfolio

 ALSI_sector_return_division <-